heilaaks/snippy/docs/source/introduction.rst

 Introduction
 ============

-Command Utility Manager for code and command snippets.
+Snippy is a small command line tool to manage command and troubleshooting command reference logs.